 Chris Riback: Yes, he was there…. he’s easy to miss, but he was there.
-And kidding aside, I’m curious as to what was the take that you heard, the key … a lot of the analysis seemed to indicate that he was really trying to thread the needle, America first does not mean America alone, was probably one of the key lines of what he said.
-And really tried to emphasize America is open for business, really emphasizing.
+And kidding aside, I’m curious as to what was the take that you heard?
+A lot of the analysis seemed to indicate that he was really trying to thread the needle, America First does not mean America alone, was probably one of the key lines of what he said.
+And really tried to emphasize America is open for business.
 And he talked about this again a little bit more a couple days ago in the State of the Union, that America is a place where people really want to do business, and he really tried to emphasize that, I thought, in his conversation to the leaders there in Davos.
-Did you hear anything, what was the take on President Trump and do people believe that America first does not mean America alone?
+Did you hear anything?
+What was the take on President Trump, and do people believe that America First does not mean America alone?

-But my second observation would be, business people at least understand the new tax and job act, and thought it could be positive for the US and for US growth.
+But my second observation would be, business people at least understand the new Tax and Jobs Act, and thought it could be positive for the US and for US growth.
 And there’s some talk about will it be interesting to see over time how other countries might respond to this.
 And while Secretary Mnuchin was very focused on saying we really don’t want this to be a race to the bottom, without a doubt some of the other countries will take note and figure out if they need to respond in some way, shape, or form.

 I should also add that people noted the reduction in regulation in the US over the last year.
 Understand it could be good for America, on the other hand, a European mindset would generally more toward more regulation and not supportive of the regulatory changes and mood that seems to be going on in the US.